rflctvEQ/ian-everitt-portfolio/README.md

 * GitHub Pages (host)

 ## Screenshots
-Here's are a couple images of my portfolio as seen on a desktop:
+Here are a couple images of my portfolio as seen on a desktop:

 ![desktop-splash](assets/images/desktop-ss-jumbo.png)